Financial-Times/fticons/README.md

 - `list`
 - `user`
 - `users`

+## Creating or modifying new icons

+Please check out our [contributing guide](https://github.com/Financial-Times/o-icons/blob/master/contributing.md) for design and development guidelines for adding or modifying icons.

 ## What happened to o-icons
 [o-icons](https://github.com/Financial-Times/o-icons) still exists, and provides Sass mixins to use icons with.
 In order to properly version the icon set we've moved it to it's own repo (this one).
 This means we can do major releases of o-icons Sass without needing to bump the icon set (which can be accessed independently of o-icons via the image service.)